SathishAdithiyaaSV/Repo-analyzer/README.md

 #### BitBucket
 1. Go to Bitbucket Settings → App passwords
 2. Create an app password with `Repositories: Read` permission
-3. Use your Bitbucket username and the app password
+3. Use your Bitbucket username and the app password.

 ## Usage